kapilgarg7568/Electronic-Club-Mini-Task-1/project-15.md

 PictoBlox: its a Scratch 3.0-based graphical programming software that is the ideal companion for the setting the first step into the world of programming.
 Its user-friendly interface and comes with drag-and-drop functionality.

-Dabble: Dabble App transforms your Smartphone into a virtual I/O device and lets you control hardware using Bluetooth, communicate with it, access sensors like accelerometer, GPS, proximity and other features of your Smartphone.
+Dabble: This App transforms your Smartphone into a virtual I/O device and lets you control hardware using Bluetooth, communicate with it, access sensors like accelerometer, GPS, proximity and other features of your Smartphone.
 You can use Dabble as a Bluetooth Controller App for Arduino Uno-Mega-Nano, ESP32, and evive for making various DIY projects or IoT applications.